s5u13b/s5u13b.github.io/_pages/about.md

   *Intern System Researcher*
   - Contribute to the training and inference optimization of the stable diffusion models on SenseMirage platform.
-  - Reproduce the training activation memory compression optimization proposed in Gist.
+  - Reproduce the training activation memory compression optimization proposed in Gist (framework presented in *ISCA’18*, not open sourced).
 <!--
 implement packed-relu-pool and compressed-relu-conv operators.
 -->